 How to apply for a transfer

-You need to fill in an Application for Transfer and Mutual Exchange - Public Housing Tenants Only, or an Application for Transfer - Community Housing Tenants Only and a transfer supplement for community housing tenants or a transfer supplement for public housing tenants available from your housing provider or the DCJ website.
+You need to fill in an Application for Transfer and Mutual Exchange - Public Housing Tenants Only DH3003 form or an Application for Transfer - Community Housing Tenants Only CH3003 form available from your housing provider or the DCJ website.
 You also need to provide your supporting evidence.

 You also need to provide evidence that your household income does not exceed the income limits for social housing, please see the fact sheet applying for social housing.

 Your need for a transfer is based on the information in your application and any supporting documentation that you provide.
 You will be advised in writing about the outcome of your application.